-The relatively inexpensive pinch valve, illustrated in Figure 18, is the simplest in any valve design.
+The relatively inexpensive pinch valve is the simplest in any valve design.
 It is simply an industrial version of the pinch cock used in the laboratory to control the flow of fluids through rubber tubing.

 Pinch valves are suitable for on-off and throttling services.
 However, the effective throttling range is usually between 10% and 95% of the rated flow capacity.

 Pinch valves are ideally suited for the handling of slurries, liquids with large amounts of suspended solids, and systems that convey solids pneumatically.

 Because the operating mechanism is completely isolated from the fluid, these valves also find application where corrosion or metal contamination of the fluid might be a problem.

 The pinch control valve consists of a sleeve molded of rubber or other synthetic material and a pinching mechanism.
 All of the operating portions are completely external to the valve.

 The molded sleeve is referred to as the valve body.

 Pinch valve bodies are manufactured of natural and synthetic rubbers and plastics which have good abrasion resistance properties.